pivotal/docs-tap/security-and-compliance/about.hbs.md

 # Security and compliance

-Security a primary focus for Tanzu Application Platform (commonly known as TAP).
+Security is a primary focus for Tanzu Application Platform (commonly known as TAP).

 This section describes: